 In her latest book, You'd Better Not Die or I'll Kill You: A Caregiver's Survival Guide to Keeping You in Good Health and Good Spirits (Chronicle Books), she recounts her journey as a caregiver with the humor and compassion for which she's well known.
 She shares her personal, candid, often hilarious thoughts about everything from how to get on a nurse's good side and why men should never go to the ER without a woman along, to why caregivers need "mental vacations."
-And now that her 98-year-old mother has acute memory loss, provided her with wisdom to share with councils of other adult children on when to move Mom or Dad into assisted living or skilled nursing, how to broach the subject of living wills and how to handle the sibling rivalry that often crops up.
+Caring for her mother with acute memory loss, provided her with wisdom to share with councils of other adult children on when to move Mom or Dad into assisted living or skilled nursing, how to broach the subject of living wills and how to handle the sibling rivalry that often crops up.
 She culled advice not only from other caregivers but also from notable experts in such fields as palliative care, spiritual care, senior housing, psychotherapy, nutrition, meditation and fitness.

 On stage, she brings to life all her wit (the title of her book are the words she whispers to Michael before each surgery) and wisdom (she finds silver linings in even the grimmest times), whether she's keynoting a hospice fundraiser, addressing an illness-specific support group or extoling the virtues of hospital volunteers, having been an enthusiastic hospital volunteer for many years.
 She manages to discuss even the most difficult, sensitive subjects with an upbeat, we-can-do-this attitude.

 Born and raised in Scarsdale, New York, Jane graduated summa cum laude, Phi Beta Kappa, from the University of Rochester with a degree in classics, studied creative writing at the Annenberg School of

 Communications and was a book-publishing executive in Manhattan, promoting bestselling authors before becoming one herself.
 She and Michael split their time between Santa Barbara, California, and New Preston, Connecticut.
 Jane is currently at work on a new novel as well as a nonfiction book about her mom’s recent death, the subject of end of life and what happens to caregivers after the caregiving ends.